Mary Shelley: Italy

 In December 1818, the Shelleys travelled south with Claire Clairmont and their servants to Naples, where they stayed for three months, receiving only one visitor, a physician.
 In 1820, they found themselves plagued by accusations and threats from Paolo and Elise Foggi, former servants whom Percy Shelley had dismissed in Naples shortly after the Foggis had married.
 The pair revealed that on 27 February 1819 in Naples, Percy Shelley had registered as his child by Mary Shelley a two-month-old baby girl named Elena Adelaide Shelley.
 The Foggis also claimed that Claire Clairmont was the baby's mother.
-Biographers have offered various interpretations of these events: that Percy Shelley decided to adopt a local child; that the baby was his by Elise, Claire, or an unknown woman; or that she was Elise's by Byron.Elise had been employed by Byron as Allegra's nurse.
-Mary Shelley stated in a letter that Elise had been pregnant by Paolo at the time, which was the reason they had married, but not that she had had a child in Naples.
-Elise seems to have first met Paolo only in September.
-See Mary Shelley's letter to Isabella Hoppner, 10 August 1821, Selected Letters, 75–79.
+Biographers have offered various interpretations of these events: that Percy Shelley decided to adopt a local child; that the baby was his by Elise, Claire, or an unknown woman; or that she was Elise's by Byron.
 Mary Shelley insisted she would have known if Claire had been pregnant, but it is unclear how much she really knew.
 The events in Naples, a city Mary Shelley later called a paradise inhabited by devils, remain shrouded in mystery.
 The only certainty is that she herself was not the child's mother.
 Elena Adelaide Shelley died in Naples on 9 June 1820.